-Camelback Mountain is an iconic mountain visible throughout most of the phoenix metropolitan area.
+Camelback Mountain is an iconic mountain visible throughout most of the Phoenix metropolitan area.
 Towering over the city at 2,704 feet (824 meters) above sea level, the mountain was named after its very obvious resemblance to a resting camel.
-The mountain features unique sheer red sandstone cliffs as well as a variety of desert wildlife.
-Some of its more popular desert animals include Rock Squirrels, Gila Monsters, Javelinas, Coyotes, and Grey Foxes.
-These natural wonders make the mountain a very popular hiking and rock climbing location.
+Features include unique sheer red sandstone cliffs and a variety of desert wildlife, including rock squirrels, gila monsters, javelinas, coyotes and grey foxes.
+These natural wonders make the mountain a very popular spot for hiking and rock climbing.

-Camelback Mountain is located in the Camelback Mountain Echo Canyon Recreation Area, towards the northern end of the phoenix metropolitan area between the neighborhood of Arcadia and city of Paradise Valley.
+Camelback Mountain is located in the Camelback Mountain Echo Canyon Recreation Area, toward the northern end of the Phoenix metropolitan area between the neighborhood of Arcadia and city of Paradise Valley.